Our Impact - Biome Conservation

 image

-Our project in Sulawesi, Indonesia is responsible for the only population of the Critically Endangered maleo that is increasing.
+Our project in Sulawesi, Indonesia has resulted in the world’s healthiest population of the Critically Endangered maleo.

 Indonesian Maleo